-In order to investigate the power consumption of each system, we model the power required for all analog front-end components depicted in the aforementioned modulation schemes in the MATLAB environment.
-This model is based on [22], where equations for calculating the power consumption of ASIC implementations are presented.
-Here, the signal bandwidth, peakto-average-power ratio (PAPR), modulation order, and channel gain at various frequencies have an affect on the performance.
-The overall energy consumption of a system, which depends on its front-end components, is calculated in [22] with Equation (7).
+In order to investigate the power consumption of each system, we model the power required for all analog frontend components depicted in the aforementioned modulation schemes in the MATLAB environment.
+This model is based on [20], where signal bandwidth, peak-to-average-power ratio (PAPR), modulation order, and channel gain at various frequencies have an affect on the performance.
+The overall energy consumption of a system, which depends on its frontend components, is calculated in [20] with Equation (7).